dune-gdt/dune-gdt/source/dune_gdt_tutorial_on_cg_fem_for_the_stationary_heat_equation.md

 # Tutorial: continuous FEM for the stationary heat equation

-This tutorial shows how to solve the stationary heat equation with homogeneous Dirichlet boundary conditions using continuous Finite Elmenets with `dune-gdt`.
+This tutorial shows how to solve the stationary heat equation using continuous Finite Elements with `dune-gdt`.

 This is work in progress [WIP], still missing: